dexlace/fall-in-love-tips/README.md

 # fall-in-love-tips
-Tips of how to maintain a relationship.
+Tips of maintaining a relationship.